enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

  If you only collect the heart-pounding insights, you'll have fewer notes to navigate but  more though-provoking for your audience

 INTERMEDIATE PACKAGES
 Instead of spending 10s of hours on an article and get no likes, share small bites on a regular basis.
-This gives you feedback on what ideas will flop or work. ou can test your idea and get get fast-feedback on what works.
-By the time yY
+By checking the view, likes, you start to understand which ideas are worth digging though.
+And after a while you can fuse those approved-intermediate packages into a full article.

+BONUS TIP:
+Next time you want your friends to read some article/video you found, summarize its key points.
+They'll be more likely to click and see.
+If they don't, you still have a futureproofed note ready to be
 For years I've been looking for solutions to my 1000s highlights in books, 100s of notes in 5 different apps If you also struggle to organize your notes to make publishing content easier, here's what worked for me:
 1. Make your notes future proof.